zelisinho/anypoint-examples/querying-a-db-and-attaching-results-to-an-email/README.md

 1. Open the Example project in Anypoint Studio from [Anypoint Exchange](http://www.mulesoft.org/documentation/display/current/Anypoint+Exchange).

+2. In your application in Studio, click the **Global Elements** tab.
+Double-click the HTTP Listener global element to open its **Global Element Properties** panel.
+Change the contents of the **port** field to required HTTP port e.g. 8081
 2. Start the MySQL server on your machine and create a connection by navigating to your mysql home directory and using the following command:

         mysql  -u root -p